I am often asked by new clients which PPC platform is best for them, and in truth, the answer is as individual as they are.

 See our article Should you use LinkedIn PPC?
 For more information on this platform.

-Whilst you could undoubtedly use LinkedIn PPC to get leads, we find that people are somewhat in a different mindset than, say, Google search.
+Whilst you could undoubtedly use LinkedIn PPC to get leads, I find that people are somewhat in a different mindset than, say, Google search.
 Google Search Ads typically target people specifically looking for what you sell, so maybe a better option here.

 Let's say you are a Garage Door company, and you want to drive phone calls and lead forms from your website.
 There are thousands of people searching every day for garage door services so it would make sense to use your advertising budget to get your ads in front of those people searching for your type of product or service.